To carry out an investigation in order to answer a central question: Does soap float?

 The heated soap should expand.
 It should look like "marshmallow fluff" and feel a little slippery (like foamy plastic).
 After it cools for 3-5 minutes, the soap should become hard and stiff like Styrofoam.

-After the bars of soap has been heated and cooled, have students predict whether they will float and record their hypotheses on the student sheets.
-Next, have students place the soaps in a bowl of water (one at a time) and record their observations.
+After the bars of soap has been heated and cooled, students should predict whether they will float and record their hypotheses on the student sheets.
+Next, students should place the soaps in a bowl of water (one at a time) and record their observations.

 Ask questions such as:

 - How is the soap different than before it was heated?

 - Did the soap float after it was heated?
 Why or why not?

 - How is the heated soap more like Ivory soap?